image of the earth

 Figure 6: Batteries exposed to hot days degrade faster than those in temperate climates.

 We were able to look at the predominant charging level used for the EVs in our system.
-North American EV charging stations are categorized in three common types:
+North American EV charging stations are categorized into three common types:

-1. Level 1: 120 volt – a regular home outlet in North America.
+1. AC Level 1 (120 volts) – a regular home outlet in North America

 For an overview of charging and related costs, read our simple guide to EV charging.